Williamarvin/Smart_file_org/replit.md

 This is a full-stack file management and search application designed for uploading, processing, and searching documents and videos using AI-powered content analysis.
 The system extracts text from various file formats and transcribes video content, generates metadata and embeddings, and provides semantic search capabilities.
 It features a React frontend and Express.js backend, with a modern multi-page navigation system for dashboard overview, file browsing, uploading, and analytics.
 The project aims to provide a robust, AI-enhanced platform for efficient content organization and retrieval.

 ## Recent Updates (August 25, 2025)
-- **✅ COMPLETED: OCR Integration for Scanned PDFs**: Full OCR text extraction now working automatically
+- **✅ COMPLETED: Automatic OCR with Background Processing**: Full automatic OCR text extraction for scanned PDFs
-  - **Tesseract.js Integration**: Local OCR processing built into enhancedPdfExtractor.ts
+  - **Automatic Background Loop**: Processes pending files every 30 seconds without manual intervention
-  - **Automatic Detection**: System identifies scanned PDFs (< 50 chars) and triggers OCR automatically
+  - **Smart OCR Detection**: Automatically identifies scanned PDFs (< 50 chars) and triggers OCR
+  - **Tesseract.js Integration**: Local OCR processing with page limits (5 pages) to prevent timeouts
+  - **Zero Manual Steps**: Files upload → OCR processes → Becomes searchable automatically
-  - **Successful Extraction**: "The Debating Book" PDF by Julian Bell now fully searchable with OCR-extracted text
+  - **Successful Testing**: "The Debating Book" PDF processed with 4,601 chars extracted from 5 pages
-  - **Database Integration**: OCR text stored in file_metadata table for search and AI processing
+  - **Database Integration**: OCR text stored in file_metadata table for full-text search
-  - **Dual OCR System**: Tries Tesseract.js first, falls back to Google Vision API if available
+  - **Dual OCR System**: Primary Tesseract.js, fallback to Google Vision API if available
-  - **Search Working**: OCR-extracted PDFs are now fully searchable (confirmed with "Julian Bell debating" search)
+  - **Search Confirmed**: OCR-extracted PDFs fully searchable in system
 - **✅ AVAILABLE: Transcribed Files Filter**: Browse page includes filter to view only transcribed files
   - **Green Badge Filter**: Click "✓ Transcribed" button to see all successfully transcribed files
   - **Smart Filtering**: Shows files with actual content (>100 chars) that completed processing